DarthCoursucant/Real-Estate-Agency-1/README.md

 by Amelia, Weronika and Toby :)

 What Needs To Be Done
-About Page, Book A Tour Page, FAQ Page, Our Mision, History Mission, Our Team Page, Carer Page, Future Vision Page
+About Page, Book A Tour Page, FAQ Page, Our Mision, History Mission, Our Team Page, Carer Page, Future Vision Page, Build Page

+edit footer in a lot of pages

 Weronika
 About Page